Explore the Old Aguadilla Lighthouse Ruins

 Getting to the Lighthouse

-This was the fun part of the trip — you actually have to go through the golf course.
-From Aguadialla, take Route 107 north.
+This was the fun part of the trip — we actually had to go through the golf course.
+If you want go go: From Aguadilla, take Route 107 north.
 You will be close to the airport and you will see large, golfball-shaped domes (at the airport).
 A little past that, you will see a small road on the left that will take you through the golf course.
-Keep following it until you get to the very end, where it deteriorates to a terrible dirt road.
+You will eventually pass a nice beach “Borinquen”.
+Keep following the road until you get to the very end, where it deteriorates to a dirt road.

 Details